Acid Base Conjugate Acid Conjugate Base

 Another area of active research is the development of new indicators and sensors for measuring pH and acid-base properties.
 Traditional indicators change color at specific pH values, but new sensors can provide continuous and real-time monitoring of pH in various environments, including biological systems and industrial processes.
 These sensors are often based on optical or electrochemical principles and can be highly sensitive and selective.

-Moreover, advances in computational chemistry have enabled the accurate prediction of acid-base properties of molecules and materials.
-These computational methods can be used to design new acids and bases with desired properties, as well as to study the mechanisms of acid-base reactions.
+Worth adding, advances in computational chemistry have enabled the accurate prediction of acid-base properties of molecules and materials.
+Worth adding: these computational methods can be used to design new acids and bases with desired properties, as well as to study the mechanisms of acid-base reactions.
 The integration of computational and experimental approaches is accelerating progress in acid-base chemistry and related fields.

 Tips and Expert Advice